-For organizations to succeed in a world of constant change, they need leaders who are resilient during times of high stress and capable of leading others through transition to create an environment where employees are cultivated and encouraged to thrive.
+For organizations and businesses to succeed in a world of constant change, they need leaders who are resilient during times of high stress and capable of leading others through transition to create an environment where employees are cultivated and encouraged to thrive.

 “Today’s leaders need to convey trust and build rapport through extraordinary communication skills.
 To skillfully navigate conflict and motivate themselves and others.
 To show up powerfully and authentically.
 To be leaders causing leaders.”

 The Emotionally Intelligent Leader Intensive

 Tracey Burns developed this highly versatile, one-of-a-kind intensive for high potential individuals, executives, leaders, and managers within any industry and sector, whether public or private.
 Over two days, using a unique and intentional combination of coaching, facilitation, and training, Tracey delivers real-time results that have been proven equally successful when delivered to groups, teams, or individuals.

 Develop the necessary ingredients to allow you to recognize, connect with, and learn from your own and other people’s mental states.
 Tune up your self-awareness, develop your ability to control your emotions and delve into the mysteries of motivation in self and others (defined as “a passion for work that goes beyond money and status”).
 Learn how empathy plays a key role in leadership, managing complex relationships and building networks.
 Over two days we will hone, evoke, challenge, disrupt and have you playing well outside your comfort zone.

 - Greater capacity to problem-solve and embrace tough challenges